 The CSRD’s Board of Director meetings are being held at the CSRD Boardroom.
 Due to COVID-19, many CSRD Board Directors and staff are already participating in the meeting electronically to help ensure the appropriate physical distancing and reduce any potential spread of the virus.

-Beginning with the August 20, 2020 Regular Board meeting, citizens will also be able to tune in to the meeting using the Zoom platform.
+Beginning with the August 20, 2020 Regular Board meeting, citizens have been able to tune in to the meeting using the Zoom platform.
 Viewers will see and hear the meeting taking place in the Boardroom, but will not be able to speak or participate, unless permitted by the moderator.
 For more information click here.
 Regular Board meetings are also being recorded and can be accessed for approximately 30 days up until the next regular meeting.
 To view the recordings, go to the Events tab of the website and find the link to the meeting you want to watch on the calendar page.

 In the workplace